ElliotReed/learning-lab-notes/_notes/css.md

 Code I wrote to make an image of an 40's style microphone.
 It's CSSBattle code, so will need modified to use.

 <style>*{background:#1e1d50;margin:20 55;*{position:relative;width:180;height:220;background:#eeecf6;border-radius:100%/80%;outline:20px solid#1e1d50;outline-offset:-40px;&:before,&:after{position:absolute;content:'';height:82;width:20;bottom: -40px;left:80px;background:#eeecf6}&:before{top: 80; left: 40;background:linear-gradient(#1e1d50 20px,transparent 20px,transparent 40px,#1e1d50 40px);height:60;width:50;

+## Typography

+### Letter-spacing

+The letter-spacing property in CSS specifies the amount of space to be added between characters in a text.
+It can be expressed in various units, including pixels, ems, or percentages.

+When computing the actual spacing between characters, the letter-spacing value is added to or subtracted from the default spacing of the font.
+If the letter-spacing value is positive, it adds space between characters, making them appear further apart.
+If it's negative, it reduces the space between characters, making them appear closer together.